 Bure Valley Railway

 It runs between the towns of Aylsham and Wroxham, and the railway passes through stations in Brampton, Buxton, and Coltishall.
-You can disembark and explore these picturesque Broadland villages.
+You can disembark and explore these lovely Broadland villages.
 (Brampton, Buxton, and Coltishall stations are request stops only.)

 A single journey between Aylsham and Wroxham takes 45 minutes, giving you plenty of time to relax and enjoy the experience.
 If the weather is good, why not walk or cycle one-way and take the train back?
 If you get hungry, you can check out the 80-seater Whistlestop Café at Aylsham Station serving everything from a cup of tea to a full meal.